renovatebot/renovate/docs/usage/configuration-options.md

 ## updateNotScheduled

 When schedules are in use, it generally means "no updates".
-However there are cases where updates might be desirable - e.g. if you have configured `prCreation=not-pending`, or you have `rebaseWhen=behind-base-branch` and the base branch is updated so you want Renovate PRs to be rebased.
+However, there are cases where updates might be desirable - e.g. if you have configured `prCreation=not-pending`, or you have `rebaseWhen=behind-base-branch` and the base branch is updated, so you want Renovate PRs to be rebased.

 This defaults to `true`, meaning that Renovate will perform certain "desirable" updates to _existing_ PRs even when outside of schedule.
-If you wish to disable all updates outside of scheduled hours then configure this field to `false`.
+If you wish to disable all updates outside scheduled hours then configure this field to `false`.

 ## updatePinnedDependencies

-By default, Renovate will try to update all detected dependencies, regardless of whether they are defined using pinned single versions (e.g. `1.2.3`) or constraints/ranges (e.g. (`^1.2.3`).
+By default, Renovate will try to update all detected dependencies, regardless of whether they are defined using pinned single versions (e.g. `1.2.3`) or constraints/ranges (e.g. `^1.2.3`).
 You can set this option to `false` if you wish to disable updating for pinned (single version) dependencies specifically.

 ## useBaseBranchConfig